Top 33 Free Streaming Services in Australia 2026

 Cons: Like all free-to-air streaming sites, there are a lot of ads that interrupt your viewing session.

-Where to access this service: Watch for free on 7plus.com.au or free streaming app on your relevant device.
+Where to access: Watch for free on 7plus.com.au or free streaming app on your relevant device.

 2. 9 Now

-Missed the whole house reveal of The Block?
+Missed the whole house reveal of The Block or the juicy drama on Married at First Sight?
 Fear not, with 9 Now, you can catch-up on all those golden TV moments at your fingertips.
-In addition to catch-up TV, this free streaming service also has an amazing library of Aussie classics like McLeod’s Daughters, addictive reality TV series like Keeping Up with The Kardashians, or documentaries such as Surviving Jeffrey Epstein.
+In addition to catch-up TV, this free streaming service also has an amazing library of Aussie classics like McLeod’s Daughters, addictive reality TV series like Dance Moms or documentaries such as Confessions of a Serial Killer.

 Pros: New TV on demand content is always being added, so there’s always something fresh to watch.